 Additionally, buckling of connection components can influence the stability of the whole structure.
 In this case, we can say that the type of buckling mode is global.
 Otherwise, the buckling mode is called local.

 It is very important to point out, that different critical factor lower limits (αcr,limit) are applicable for different types of buckling modes.
 For local buckling modes, a critical factor lower limit of 3 can be adopted, while for global buckling modes, a lower limit of 15 should be adopted (for detailed information see section 4.9 of our Eurocode theoretical background part).

 Unfortunately, the type of buckling shape is subject to engineering judgement and cannot be decided by the software.
 It is the responsibility of the user to decide which type of buckling applies to his model by looking at the deformed buckling shapes.

 When we add a member to the model, its length is calculated automatically by the software based on the height of the cross-section.
 The calculation algorithm is part of the CBFEM method and is calibrated after numerical and experimental results.

 The calculated member length ensures that proper stress diffusion will take place in accordance with the CBFEM methodology.

 In case an element or a modification (bolt holes, notches, openings etc) is added to this member the software will adjust the overall length accordingly in order to maintain a distance from the discontinuity.

-So, if the user decides to modify this setting, he/she must be able to adequately justify this by referring to output from an associated study demonstrating that the reduction has not influenced the output in the joint components.
+In other words, if the user decides to modify this setting, he/she must be able to adequately justify this by referring to output from an associated study demonstrating that the reduction has not influenced the output in the joint components.

 It is important to know that different codes use different conventions for the weld definition.
 The American code, for example, uses leg lengths while Eurocode uses throat thicknesses for the calculation.
 This convention is respected throughout the whole project, including the report output and drawings.